IAH - LON

 The average price of all round-trip flights from Houston George Bush Intcntl Airport to London clicked on KAYAK for each day over the last 12 months.

 Your flight ticket price will generally be cheaper if you fly to London on a Wednesday and more expensive on a Saturday.
-On your return trip to Houston George Bush Airport, you should consider flying back on a Sunday, and avoid Thursdays for better deals.
+On your return trip to Houston George Bush Airport, you should consider flying back on a Sunday, and avoid Mondays for better deals.

 What is the cheapest month to fly from Houston George Bush Intcntl Airport to London?